delta-12/PretoFlyteFC/README.md

 are compared with the roll and pitch feedback measured by the IMU to generate an error signal that expresses how far from the desired angular setpoint the quadcopter currently is.
 PID control is then applied to these values and the output from this is what is ultimately converted to the signals sent to the F4 Noxe v3 which commands the ESC and actuates the quadcopter.
+Angular outputs from the PID control were constrained to no more than 50 degrees in either direction about an axis.

 #### Accelerometer Trigonometry and Gyroscope Rates